DrPaulBrewer/single-market-robot-simulator-db-googledrive/README.md

 single-market-robot-simulator-db-googledrive
 =========

-Persistent storage for simulation configurations.
+Persistent storage for Econ1.Net simulation configurations in Google Drive.

-Draft/Development branch.
-May be unstable or not work.
-Wait until >1.0 before using.

-This module represents a new direction, and a significant departure from how other single-market-robot-simulator-db-* modules works, and is not compatible with the previous modules' API.
+This is a browser-side JavaScript module we use with recent versions of npm:single-market-robot-simulator-app-framework

+Each user has a primary folder in Google Drive, and a "hint" file in the app data folder that may indicate a file selected through the Google Drive interface.

+The primary folder contains StudyFolder(s).

+Each StudyFolder contains a config.json file for the market simulator and one or more zip files of market simulator data.